BrushXue/ME423-HelpDesk/Assignment3QA.md

 This normalization applies to both question (a) and (b).

-# How justify the removal of z-axis
+# How to justify the removal of z-axis
 You don't have to prove this part in your assignment.
 It's just for those who are curious.

 ## Physics explanation